Book Cover Size: Picking the Right Dimensions for your Book Cover

 Amazon is super popular when it comes to selling ebooks.
 Their store is very flexible when it comes to the variety of cover sizes authors upload on their product page.

-Recommendation: use the ideal ebook cover size is ratio 1.6:1 (height:width.)
+Recommendation: use the ideal ebook cover size is a ratio of 1.6:1.

 Novels and Non-Fiction Book Covers – 1.5:1